Aaryan09876/Weather-Application/README.md

 2.If the response status is 200, it parses the JSON to extract temp, humidity, wind.speed, and weather.description.
 3.All exceptions like ConnectionError, Timeout, and HTTPError are caught and returned as user-friendly messages instead of crashes.

+#FEATURE
+The Weather-Based Routine Planner is a Python project that helps users plan their daily activities according to weather conditions.
+The system takes weather details such as temperature, rain probability, humidity, wind speed, and thunderstorm warnings from the user and provides smart routine suggestions.

 #IMPORTANT NOTES